guypi001/VV-ESIR-TP3/exercises/pmd-test-smells.md

 In the proposal document we can see some PMD rules designed to cath test smells.
 Some of them have been seen in class:

-            - Uselles assert: The rule JUnitContainTooManyAsert .
+            - Uselless assert: The rule JUnitContainTooManyAserts .